mattjcurry/Presentations/Concourse/concourse.md

 - Pipeline definitions were granular and responsible for a single product
 - Smaller batches mean we could build only the product that changed
-- Fail faster when there were breaking Ops Manager API changes iteratting- Easier management of multiple versions of Ops Manager API
+- Fail faster when there were breaking Ops Manager API changes
+- Easier management of multiple versions of Ops Manager API
-- Can pull dependencies directly from Pivotal Network through concourse tasks
+- Can pull dependencies directly from Pivotal Network through Concourse tasks

 ---